 The Politics A-level curriculum examines British politics, US politics and the key political ideologies, meaning our students will have a sound knowledge of political systems as well as the theories underpinning it.
 Students will understand the nature of the political systems, how they have developed and be able to judge their effectiveness and fairness in the 21st century.

-Politics offers a wide range of extra curricula opportunities including virtual meets and discussions with MPs and other elected representatives, tour of Houses of Parliament, debate clubs and hosting a range of external speakers to enrich students understanding of the subject.
+Politics offers a wide range of extra curricula opportunities including virtual meets and discussions with MPs and other elected representatives, a tour of the Houses of Parliament, debate clubs and hosting a range of external speakers to enrich students' understanding of the subject.